Our Mission

 Example contract conditions include:

-To successfully complete the program, the youth needs to attend all necessary appointments, maintain appropriate contact with case manager, and adhere to all terms of their contract.
-If a youth referred directly from Family Court successfully completes the program, Family Court is notified and the youth faces no further adjudication.
+To successfully complete the program, the youth must attend all necessary appointments, maintain appropriate contact with Coordinator, and adhere to all terms of their contract.
+If a youth referred directly from Family Court successfully completes the program, Family Court is notified, and the youth faces no further adjudication.
 If the youth is referred as a part of probation, the youth’s DCF probation officer is notified.

 If the youth referred directly from Family Court does not successfully complete the program, Family Court is notified and further court action may occur.
 If the youth is referred as a part of probation, the youth’s DCF probation officer is notified and it may be considered a violation of probation.